bansal1600/Agentic-RAG-Benchmarking-Chroma-vs-Redis/README.md

 # Agentic RAG with Redis Vector Store

+**Thanks to Windsurf and https://github.com/redis-developer/redis-ai-resources/blob/main/python-recipes/agents/00_langgraph_redis_agentic_rag.ipynb**

 A sophisticated Retrieval-Augmented Generation (RAG) system built with LangGraph that leverages Redis as a high-performance vector store and includes comprehensive evaluation using LangSmith.